An Early Frost

-Storyline
+Plot

 Michael Pierson, a successful lawyer, suffers a bad coughing jag at work and is rushed to the hospital.
 There he learns from a doctor that he has been exposed to HIV.
-At home, he receives another piece of disturbing news: his lover, Peter (D. W. Moffett), confesses that he had sex outside the relationship because Michael is a workaholic and is living in the closet.
+At home, he receives another piece of disturbing news: his partner Peter confesses that he had sex outside the relationship because Michael is a workaholic and is living in the closet.
 Michael, in a rage, throws Peter out of the house.
 He then travels to his parents' home to inform them that he is gay and has AIDS.

-Michael's father, Nick (Ben Gazzara), is a lumber company owner, and his wife, Kate (Gena Rowlands), is a former concert pianist, housewife, and grandmother.
-The couple's daughter, Susan (Sydney Walsh) is married and has a child.
+Michael's father Nick is a lumber company owner, and mother Kate is a former concert pianist, housewife, and grandmother.
+The couple's daughter Susan is married and has a child.
 Nick reacts angrily to the news, while Kate attempts to adapt to the situation.
 Nick initially refuses to speak to Michael for a day before breaking silence by saying, "I never thought the day would come when you'd be in front of me and I wouldn't know who you are."
-Susan, who is pregnant, refuses to see Michael, saying that she "can't take that chance," and Nick explodes when Michael tries to kiss Kate.
+Susan, who is pregnant, refuses to see Michael, saying that she "can't take that chance", and Nick explodes when Michael tries to kiss Kate.
 Kate remembers reading in a magazine article that HIV is not transmitted through casual contact and tries to get the rest of the family to accept Michael (Gena Rowlands also taped a public service announcement about HIV transmission).
-Michael eventually winds up in the hospital (after paramedics who are called to his parents' house refuse to transport him to the hospital) and meets a fellow patient named Victor (John Glover), a flamboyant homosexual with AIDS.
+Michael eventually winds up in the hospital (after paramedics who are called to his parents' house refuse to transport him to the hospital) and meets a fellow patient named Victor, a flamboyant homosexual with AIDS.
 The film depicts Victor's death and shows a nurse throwing Victor's few possessions into a garbage bag because she fears that the items could be contaminated.

 Afterwards, Michael returns home and discovers Peter came to visit, and the two quickly reconcile.
 Peter asks Michael to go back home with him, but Michael insists that he cannot.
 As he continues to struggle coping with his diagnosis, Michael attempts suicide by carbon monoxide poisoning, but is stopped by Nick.
 The two argue and Nick insists that Michael keep fighting.
-The film ends with Michael taking a taxi cab back to Chicago, telling his parents he loves them before he goes.
+The film ends with Michael taking a taxi cab to the airport to fly back to Chicago, telling his parents he loves them before he goes.